 As a UX designer my role was to analyze and propose recommendations to improve the user experience: usability, ease of use, information architecture and accessibility of the website Hosting and Domains

 The project was to do a UX Analysis, from a front end a usability perspective.
 The front end of the page, the purchased flow, and the account management were not intuitive and difficult to understand.
 How can we improve the website, what was working?
 What wasn't?
-To do that I follow a User center design approach and also apply some research methodologies: Market comparison, heuristic evaluation, and qualitative feedback.
+To do that I follow a user centered design approach and also apply some research methodologies: Market comparison, heuristic evaluation, and qualitative feedback.

 My first step was to understand what was the website about.
 Do some competitive and comparative analysis, understand the context and the users.
 Try to get to know as much as I can about the subject and the users.